r-downing/SPIFFSReadServer/README.md

 # SPIFFSReadServer
 An SPI Flash File System (SPIFFS) server extension of the ESP8266WebServer library.
 This is intended to handle 'read-only' static files without the need for a live editor.
 Of course files can still be modified programmatically or via other server handlers.

+It is tested/working, but there is much more I would like to do.

 ## Features
 ### Built-in redirect
 It handles file-serving via the not-found handler.
 When a file is not found, it has a built-in browser redirect to the root page /.
 This plays nicely with captive portals, such as [PersWiFiManager](https://r-downing.github.io/PersWiFiManager/)